cdapio/cdap/docs/courses/source/exercises/e07_mapreduce_workflow_exercise.rst

 In this exercise, you will:

-- Download and install the SDK
+- Add a MapReduce job and Workflow to the example project
-- Basic Continuuity Reactor operations Start and Stop
+- Run the MapReduce job
-- Run the Quick Start tour
+- Run the Workflow
+- View operations and results in Reactor Dashboard

 ----

 Exercise Steps
 ========================

-- Go to Continuuity Reactor Download: ``http://www.continuuity.com/download``
-- Register for free account
-- Download ``continuuity-sdk-<version>.zip``
-- Unzip the download
-- Open a command line window, go to ``/bin`` and run ``reactor.sh start``
-- Open a browser window, go to ``http://localhost:9999``
-- Follow the steps of the *Log Analytics Application* Tour
-- When finished, shut down the Reactor with ``reactor.sh stop``

-These steps are online at ``http://continuuity.com/developers/quickstart``
+- To be completed

 ----